neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 DELETE n,r;
 ```

-- And start importing your data files.
+- ... and start importing your data files.
 The example `LOAD CSV` Cypher commands below (for both nodes and relationships) are customized to the _Movie_ data set.
 Tweak them according to your own data schema where necessary:

 #### Import your Nodes